tingli-shen/Warehouse-Management/README.md

     Container is empty or does not contain the specified object).
   - pack(thing): Attempt to put a given object into the Container.
-    Unlike add(), the method will attempt to find room for the object inside any of the Containers within it.
+    Unlike add(), the method will attempt to find room for the object inside any of the Containers within it and automatically remove the added object from the Container it previously occupied, so it cannot be in two places at once.
+  -extract(thing): Remove a given object ('thing') from the Container or any Container within it.
+Unlike remove(), this method requires a specific object.
+This method should return the extracted object, or `None` if 'thing' is not anywhere within the Container.